Nebe/boostnote_legacy_to_obsidian/README.md

-# CSON Parser
+# Boostnote to Obsidian Converter

-A simple Python parser for CSON (CoffeeScript Object Notation) format, primarily designed for converting legacy Boostnote notes to Obsidian format.
+A tool for converting your Boostnote notes to Obsidian format.
+This project includes a lightweight CSON parser specifically designed to handle Boostnote's note format.

+If you have any issues or want to improve it - create a github issue for it and I will gladly take a look at it.
+See limitations below.

 ## Quick Start

-### Converting Boostnote Notes to Obsidian
+### Converting Legacy Boostnote Notes to Obsidian

 To convert your Boostnote notes to Obsidian format: